xynxzz/xynxzz/README.md

 - 💬 Ask me about **About technology, Android, PC, and Others**

-- 📫 How to reach me **xynxz720@gmail.com**
+- 📫 How to reach me **ayonimahahaha125@gmail.com**

-- ⚡ Fun fact **My name is Zain, I am 16 years old, I was born and raised in Karangasem, Bali, Indonesia, now resides and lives in Denpasar, Bali, Indonesia.
+- ⚡ Fun fact **My name is Yoga, I am 18 years old, I was born and raised in Karangasem, Bali, Indonesia, now resides and lives in Denpasar, Bali, Indonesia.
 Yeah I'm still in high school Multimedia Major**

 <h3 align="left">Connect with me:</h3>
 <p align="left">